I3igyanh/2D_portfolio/README.md

 ﻿# 2D_portfolio
-2_D game portfolio made with the help of JSLegendDev
+2_D game portfolio made with reference to JSLegendDev